communityinclusion/employmentfirstma.org/pages/mpte_fe.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2apig2bJOEA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <p><b>Description: </b></p>
-<p>Join MaryEllen MacRae of Easter Seals Massachusetts and Rachel Fichtenbaum of MassMobility for a discussion of transportation options available to support transition-aged students with disabilities across Massachusetts as they prepare for life beyond the classroom.
-Participants will learn about transportation services available to people with disabilities in communities around Massachusetts, explore connections between transition-aged youth and transportation opportunities, and gain a greater understanding of how to effectively infuse the topic of transportation when discussing transition goals.
-We will also highlight creative transportation initiatives around Massachusetts, share a new tool developed by Easter Seals, and feature resources available to individuals, families, and organizations to help solve the transportation puzzle. </p>
+<p>This webinar addresses transportation services available to people with disabilities in communities around Massachusetts, explore connections between transition-aged youth and transportation opportunities, and provides a greater understanding of how to effectively infuse the topic of transportation when discussing transition goals. </p>

 <p><b>Presented by: </b></p>
 <p><b>Rachel Fichtenbaum</b>: Executive Office of Health and Human Services Mobility Manager, Mass Mobility.

-**Mary Ellen**: Director of Community Support Services of Easter Seals Massachusetts. </p>
+**MaryEllen MacRae**: Director of Community Support Services of Easter Seals Massachusetts. </p>

 <hr>

 <h4>Raising the Bar: Seeing Employment as Part of Our Children’s Future</h4>
 <p><b> </b></p>
 <p><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/20FS1RlQ7ME" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>
-<p>Employment is an important milestone for youth transitioning into adult life.
-This is equally true for youth with significant disabilities.
-This session is designed to help parents see that with high expectations, the right supports, and thoughtful preparation, employment is possible.
-Success stories will be shared and strategies offered to help youth prepare for employment through chores at home and work experience in the community.
-Families play a vital role in the transition success of youth with disabilities and this session will help families raise the bar and envision a employment success for their son or daughter.</p>
+<p>This webinar is designed to help parents the bar and envision an employment success for their son and daughter.
+Success stories and strategies are shared to help youth prepare for employment through chores at home and work experience in the community. </p>

 <p><b>Presented by:</b></p>